 If you won’t need the cash for 10 to 11 years, VBAL could be an appropriate choice.

 If you don’t need the cash for 12 to 14 years, you could look at a more aggressive ETF, like VGRO.

 And if you’re investing for 15 years or more (and you’re comfortable dialing up your portfolio risk to eleven out of ten), VEQT might be right up your alley.

 I have a video that can serve as a starting point: The Best Start for Beginning Investors in 2023.

 If you are starting out and asking others for ETF suggestions, you will often be given a lot to choose from.
-Many of them will be recommended because of strong recent performance.
-However, it’s important to remember that market conditions change all the time, how an ETF performed in the last 2-3 years might not be relevant to its performance in the future.
+Many of these will be recommended because of their strong recent performance.
+However, it’s important to remember that market conditions change constantly, and how an ETF performed in the last 2-3 years might not be a reliable indicator of its future performance.

 That’s why starting out with an All-in-One ETF that covers all the bases is such a great idea.
-They’re globally diversified and have exposure to many sectors, making them a robust choice for beginners.
-For example, XEQT holds close to 9,700 stocks around the world.
-VFV only holds 500 US companies.
+These ETFs are globally diversified and have exposure to many sectors, making them a robust choice for beginners.
+For example, XEQT holds close to 9,700 stocks from around the world, while VFV focuses on around 500 U.S. companies.

-I’ve seen beginners have over 20 ETFs including an All-in-One because they are scared they are missing a key piece to their portfolio.
-An All-in-One ETF can often be a comprehensive solution, simplifying your investment strategy while still ensuring wide exposure to the market.
+I’ve seen beginners have over 20 ETFs, including an All-in-One, because they are scared they are missing out on a key part of their portfolio.
+However, an All-in-One ETF can often be a comprehensive solution, simplifying your investment strategy while still ensuring wide exposure to the market.

 The division of dividend and growth stocks is an exercise that people commonly like to do, but for a long-term investor, it is recommended to be a total return investor.